-In the demo below, the bubble chart shows the relationship between median household income (x-axis) and test performance (y-axis) in 6 school districts in Connecticut.
-The size of data point (marker) corresponds to the number of students enrolled in the school district: bigger circles represent larger school districts.
-Upload data to CSV file…
+The bubble chart in Figure 11.6 shows how median household income (x-axis) and test performance (y-axis) in 6 school districts in Connecticut are related.
+The size of data point corresponds to the number of students enrolled in the school district: bigger circles represent larger school districts.

 a stands for